Covid-19 teams in the NHS

 The proposed study utilises exploratory semi-structured interviews of Covid-19 team members, clinical directors and senior managers.
 Interviews are followed up with an online survey.
 These aim to examine long-term individual wellbeing and retention intentions.

-There will be an emphasis on rapid dissemination of results to project partners and wider NHS and medical stakeholders.
-This will inform evidence-based workforce guidance and accelerate wider team working theory, practice and policy.
+This research will inform evidence-based workforce guidance and accelerate wider team working theory, practice and policy.

 This work promises a contribution at the cutting edge of medical teamwork by aiming to understand how Covid teams worked during long-term high stress situations, which individual characteristics or training needs increase coping and resilience, and to assess the impact of re-deployment to Covid teams on mental health and intention to stay in the NHS.